Brock University: Residences

 The enabling legislation is the Brock University Act, S.O.
 1964.
 Many of the buildings on campus were designed by the architectural firm Moriyama & Teshima Architects.

 The Brock Centre for the Arts is located on campus and features two large theatres, The Sean O'Sullivan (537 seats) and The David S. Howes (508 seats).
 The centre presents some figures in Canadian arts and entertainment, academics, and politics, and attracts general audiences from the Niagara Region.

 Hamilton Campus (2000-2023) and Burlington Campus (2023-present)

 Brock University also maintained a satellite campus in the city of Hamilton, Ontario.
 The primary user of this facility was the Faculty of Education, specifically the Teacher Education Department and Graduate Studies in Education and Continuing Education.

 The Hamilton Campus was officially opened November 2, 2000.
 It was a campus with computer labs, an Instructional Resource Centre / Library, gymnasium, large classrooms, full and part-time faculty office space, food services, conference facilities, a board room, and green spaces within the courtyards and surrounding lawns of the campus.

-The Hamilton Campus closed and moved to a new location in the Burlington area in 2023.
-In partnership with the City of Burlington, the University plans to relocate to the site of the former Robert Bateman High School.
+The Hamilton Campus closed in 2023 and, after two years in an interim location in the former Lester B. Pearson High School in Burlington, re-opened in October 2025 in the Robert Bateman Community Centre (formerly the Robert Bateman High School).